Contingencyplana/storybook_primordial_soup/devil_and_deep_blue_sea.md

 - Cleaner, simpler local recursion **in the short term**
 - But long-term complexity **explodes** as you now maintain **separate meta-recursive builders for each layer**
-- This is like building **two operating systems to manage the same device**—one for folders, one for files
-- It **breaks the unified recursion principle** and causes future divergence, maintenance debt, and control loop entanglement
+- This creates **vertical recursion fragmentation**—each layer evolves separately, requiring cross-layer translators
+- It **breaks emergent recursion**, forcing artificial bridges between layers instead of allowing organic recursion to flow
+- Long-term result: **recursive drift, maintenance debt, and recursive system decay**

 ---

-### **THE DEVIL'S BRIDE**
+## **THE DEVIL'S BRIDE**

 **Action:**
-Split recursion early between both **builders** and **everything else**.
+Split recursion early between **builders** and **everything else**.
-This creates **two builder ecosystems**, each managing either meta-recursion or recursion:
+This creates **two builder ecosystems**, each managing either meta-recursion or product recursion:

 - One builder for builders
 - One builder for everything else

 ---